XChen601/Unit9-Honeypot/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

 I was receiving an empty JSON file.
+I dont know why the attacks were showing up on the map but only one attack shows up in the attack tab.
+The data exported were always empty as well.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*